Listen to the More Recipes About Music & Food Spotify Playlist

 HOT BLOODED CHICKEN BREAST

-2-pound skinless boneless chicken breast (though you could use thighs)
+2-pound skinless boneless chicken breast (though you could use skin-on thighs)

 4 tablespoons Hot Blooded (Chicken & Sea) Seasoning